MerlinZCC/IDLE-Enhancement-Suite-Highlighting-and-Navigation-Tools/README.md

    - Use the enhanced highlighting and navigation tools directly within the IDLE editor.

 ## Conclusion
-This Python project enhances the IDLE code editor by introducing a robust line marking feature, providing users with a more efficient way to navigate and manage large codebases.
+This Python project, developed as part of the **Working with Large Code Bases** course, enhances the IDLE code editor by introducing a robust line marking feature.
+It provides users with a more efficient way to navigate and manage large codebases, which is crucial for software engineering roles in industry.
 Through careful design, testing, and implementation, we have created a tool that significantly improves the user experience in IDLE.